Attorney-at-law, Certified Specialist SBA Inheritance Law

 Schooled in Classics, Mr. Regamey has studied law in both French and German at the universities of Fribourg, Heidelberg and Lausanne.
 Before becoming an attorney-at-law, he worked with the diplomatic section of the Swiss Embassy in Dublin and in a law firm in Italy.

-A member of the Bar of Vaud, the Swiss Bar Association and the Young Bar of Vaud, Mr. Regamey works in French and Italian, as well as English and German.
+A member of the Bar of Vaud and the Swiss Bar Association, Mr. Regamey works in French and Italian, as well as English and German.

 - Since 2008 – Partner at CBWM & Partners